Decision Making under Uncertainty: An Experimental Study in Market Settings: Introduction

-One might conjecture that the theories could be reconciled with the data if one allows for small mistakes, but our measures of the distance of the data to being rationalizable do not suggest so.
-A more forgiving test is to check if price changes are negatively correlated with quantity changes: we refer to this property as ``downward-sloping demand,'' and it bears a close connection to SEU (see \cite{echenique2018approximate} for details).
-The vast majority of subjects exhibit the downward-sloping demand property, at least to some degree (meaning that the correlation between price and quantity changes is negative), but not to the extent needed to make them fully consistent with SEU.
-The downward-sloping demand property is strongly correlated with our measure of the distance between the data and SEU, so there is a precise sense in which the degree of compliance with downward-sloping demand can be tied to the violations of SEU.\footnote{Again, \cite{echenique2018approximate} contains a detailed discussion.}
+One might conjecture that the theories could be reconciled with the data if one allows for mistakes, but our measures of the distance from the theory do not suggest so.
+A more forgiving test is to check if prices are negatively correlated with quantities: we refer to this property as ``downward-sloping demand,'' and it bears a close connection to SEU (see \cite{echenique2018approximate} for details).
+The vast majority of subjects exhibit the downward-sloping demand property, at least to some degree, but not to the extent needed to make them fully consistent with SEU.

-Our panel experiment allows us to compare the distance to SEU between subjects with different sociodemographic characteristics.
-We find that distance to SEU is correlated with financial literacy, with more financially literate subjects being closer to SEU than less literate subjects; and gender differences, with males being closer to SEU than females.
-A notable finding is the absence of a significant correlation with factors that have been shown to matter for related theories of choice \citep{choi2014who, echenique2018approximate}.
+Our panel experiment allows us to connect the distance to SEU with subjects' sociodemographic characteristics.
+We find that the distance to SEU is weakly correlated with financial literacy, with more financially-literate subjects being closer to SEU than less literate subjects.
+A notable finding is the absence of a significant correlation with factors that have been shown to matter for related theories of choice \citep{choi2014who,echenique2018approximate}.
 In particular, older subjects, subjects with lower educational backgrounds, and subjects with lower cognitive ability, do not necessarily exhibit lower degrees of compliance with SEU.

 One final implication of our results is worth discussing.
-Our experiments included a version of the standard Ellsberg question.
-The distance to SEU, or the degree of compliance with downward-sloping demand, are not related to the answers to the Ellsberg question, but the variability of uncertainty in our market experiment is.
-The experiments included a treatment on the variability of the uncertain environment, specifically the variability in the sample paths of the stock price whose outcomes subjects were betting on.
+Our experiments included a version of the standard Ellsberg questions.
+The distance to SEU, or the degree of compliance with downward-sloping demand, are not related to the answers to the Ellsberg questions, but the variability of uncertainty in our market experiment is.
+Our between-subject experimental design included a treatment on the variability of the uncertain environment, specifically the variability in the sample paths of the stock price whose outcomes subjects were betting on.
 Subjects who were exposed to more variable uncertainty seem less ambiguity averse (in the sense of Ellsberg) than subjects who were exposed to less variable uncertainty.